stephengrice/parrotweet/README.md

 Free stock iamges for this project were obtained from [FreeImages.co.uk](http://www.freeimages.co.uk/).

 Finally, [this RailsCast](https://www.youtube.com/watch?v=vFiblY5KUZE) was invaluable in connecting our application to the Twitter API.
 We highly recommend it to anyone attempting to solve related problems.

+# Notes

+We originally researched implementing this project in Java.
+We used cloned https://github.com/heroku/devcenter-spring-mvc-hibernate.git into parrotweet-java but never wrote any code with it.